-Doug Alexander joined the Board of Directors of Golf Canada in 2010 and will serve this year as 1st Vice President, Chair of the Investment and Compensation Committees and as a member of the Audit and Risk, , Amateur Championships and Professional Championships Committees.
-He has also served as a member of the Canadian Open Tournament Committee, Co-Chair of both the CN Canadian Women’s Open and the Canadian Men’s Amateur Championship and on the Board of the Golf Association of Ontario.
+Doug Alexander joined the Board of Directors of Golf Canada in 2010 and will serve this year as Immediate Past President.
+In addition, Doug will again sit on the Compensation Committee as he did in 2014, and has previously served on the Investment, Audit and Risk, Amateur Championships and Professional Championships Committees.
+He has also served as a member of the Canadian Open Tournament Committee, Co-Chair of both the Canadian Women’s Open and the Canadian Men’s Amateur Championship and on the Board of the Golf Association of Ontario.
 In 2010, Doug served as the President of the London Hunt Club.

 Doug resides in London, Ont. with his wife Anne and their two children.
 He is a Chartered Accountant and a Chartered Director and has served as Chief Financial Officer for a number of Canadian companies.
 Currently he is Chair of Hydrogenics and is a director of two other companies.
 He has been a competitive golfer for more than 40 years and was a competitor in the Canadian Men’s Amateur Championship in 2010.
 He is also active in his community, having served as the Chair of the London Health Sciences Centre and the Campaign Chair of the United Way of London.

-Charlie Beaulieu joined the Board in 2011 as the Chair of the Provincial Council.
-In 2013, he will serve as Chair of the Membership Committee.
-Formerly President of the Fédération Québécoise de Golf, he chaired the special taskforce which led to the amalgamation of the Fédération Québécoise de golf and Golf Quebec.
-Effective December 1st, 2011, the new Golf Quebec Federation includes representatives from the golf course owners association, the provincial professional golf association, the regional golf associations and amateur golfers, all aligned in promoting the development of the game.
+Charlie Beaulieu joined the Board in 2011 and in 2015 will act as Secretary of the Board, Chair the Governance Committee and serve on the Professional Championships Committee.
+Formerly President of the Fédération québécoise de golf, he chaired the special taskforce, which led to the amalgamation of the Fédération québécoise de golf and Golf Québec.
+The Québec Golf Federation includes representatives from the golf course owners association, the provincial professional golf association, the regional golf associations and amateur golfers, all aligned in promoting the development of the game.

 Charlie is the owner/President of a real estate business.
 Prior to this, he spent 30 years as the owner/President of an apparel company.
 He has served as Captain of both the Lorraine and Le Mirage Golf Clubs.
 Annually, his family and friends host a golf tournament in memory of his late father.
-Funds raised from the event exceed $550,000 and support local charities.
+Funds raised from the event exceed $550,000 and support local charities..

 Roland resides in Bedford, NS with his wife Jacqueline.
 Since 1998, he has been a public utility commissioner with the NS Utility and Review Board, and was appointed its Vice-Chair in 2011.
-He has served as President of the provincial association of French speaking lawyers and jurists from 2004 to 2009, and he completed his term as secretary/treasurer of the national “Fédération canadienne des juristes d’expression francaise de common law”.
+He has served as President of the provincial association of French speaking lawyers and jurists from 2004 to 2009, and he completed his term as secretary/treasurer of the national “Fédération canadienne des juristes d’expression française de common law”.
 Roland was awarded Golfer of the Year in 2002 by Atlantic Canada’s Golf News in recognition of his volunteer effort and also received recognition for service to the NS Francophone community.

-Liz Hoffman is a member of the Board of Directors, Chair of the Human Resources Committee and will also be serving on the Amateur Championships and Sport Development Committees.
-She is member of the Board of the Golf Canada Foundation and will chair the Scholarship and Grants Committee.
-She was the non-playing captain of Canada’s Women’s Team at the 2012 World Amateur Championship in Antalya, Turkey.
+Liz Hoffman has served on Golf Canada’s Board since 2012.
+She is Chair of the Sport Development Committee and also serves on Amateur Competitions Committee, Volunteer Services Working Group and the World Junior Girls Steering Committee.
+She has previously chaired the Human Resources Committee.
+Liz is a member the Board of the Golf Canada Foundation serving on the Executive Committee as Secretary and chairing both the Scholarships and Grants and the Women’s Fund Committees.
+She was the non-playing captain of Canada’s Women’s Team at the 2012 and 2014 World Amateur Championships.
 Liz is a Past President of the Golf Association of Ontario (GAO) and has served on the Golf Canada Provincial Council as the Representative of GAO (2009-2011).
 She has also been active with other sport organizations, including serving as President of Canadian Interuniversity Sport and Ontario University Athletics and has been a member of the Board of both Ontario and Canada Field Hockey.
 Currently she serves on the Board of Coaches of Canada and on the Sport Development Policy Committee of Swim Canada.